Skip to main content

 It’s probably been a few months at least since your offer on a house was accepted, but the day you’ve been waiting for has now arrived.

 Your conveyancer won’t know exactly what time the bank system gets the money to the seller’s conveyancer, so there is often a difference between what is happening with the physical move and the legal processes.
-As soon as the seller’s conveyancer has received the money and the seller has moved out, you will be able to move in.

 They will pay any stamp duty you owe and will get the signed paperwork in from the seller’s conveyancer so that they can update the Land Registry.